SmithBWare89/e-zee-pass/readme.md

 - Declared array to house all special characters to be used in password generation
 - Established code to generate a random special character when calling the function

+### Feature/user-input
+- Established series of prompts/confirms to accept input from the user for desired password
+- Established validations to ensure the user input IS a number
+- Established validations to ensure user input is a number between 8 and 128 characters
+- Established answer object to store boolean values from confirm prompts